way0utwest/OTCWorkshop/Readme.md

 *** Process for Setting up in Advance
 - Connect to the production SQL Server instance.
 - Run 00-1-Prod-Setup.sql
 - Run Data Generator and populate the tables with some data.
-Project included, instance connection needs to change
+Project included, instance connection needs to change.
+Be sure to reset the connection string
 - Clone Github repo to your account if needed (https://github.com/way0utwest/ASimpleTalkDB)
-- PoSh Run CreateMaskedImage.ps1 - Change SQL Clone server credentials if needed
+- PoSh Run CreateMaskedImage.ps1 - Change SQL Clone server credentials if needed.
+Set the correct server name, instance, and clone location

 *** Process for Setting up that day